polterguy/polterguy/README.md

 - **[SSO user administration](https://aista.com/sso-user-administration)** giving your organisation a single sign on module out of the box
 - **[Task Scheduler](https://aista.com/task-scheduler)** allowing you to schedule jobs, and also implement business process workflows
 - **[Plugins](https://aista.com/plugins)** is a _"micro service 'AppStore'_ allowing you to populate your backend with micro services
+- **[ChatGPT based Website Chatbots](https://aista.com/chatgpt-website-chatbot/)** is a chatbot for customer support and similar use cases built on top of ChatGPT and OpenAI, combined with Hyperlambda, allowing you to automate customer support

 ## Hyperlambda